U.S. urges North Korea to refrain from new nuclear test

 "We continue to urge North Korea to refrain from actions that threaten regional peace and security and to comply with its international obligations and commitments," she told a regular news briefing.

-South Korea's Yonhap news agency quoted South Korean Defence Ministry spokesman Kim Min-seok as saying that "a lot of activity" was being seen at the Punggye-ri test site.
+South Korea's Yonhap news agency quoted South Korean Defense Ministry spokesman Kim Min-seok as saying that "a lot of activity" was being seen at the Punggye-ri test site.

 "So our forces are keeping in mind the possibility that North Korea may suddenly conduct a nuclear test in a short period of time, or as in previous cases, deceive us with what appears to be a nuclear test."